Lance Parrish: California Angels (1989–1992)

 Parrish was the Angels starting catcher from 1989 to 1991, starting over 100 games at the position each year.
 In 1990, he regained his offensive power, hitting 24 home runs and winning his sixth and final Silver Slugger Award.

-Parrish played two-and-a-half months for the Angeles in 1992, compiling a .229 batting average with four home runs and 11 runs batted in.
+Parrish played two-and-a-half months for the Angels in 1992, compiling a .229 batting average with four home runs and 11 runs batted in.
 He was released by the Angels on June 23, 1992.
 At the time, columnist Mike Downey praised Parrish as "one damn fine guy", "a presence of dignity and civility in a sometimes crass and unpleasant setting", and a player who "belongs on any list of baseball's best 10 catchers ever."

 Seattle Mariners (1992)

 On June 28, 1992, Parrish signed with the Seattle Mariners as a free agent to become a backup to catcher Dave Valle.
 Parrish, age 36 at the time, noted: "It's not like everybody was beating down my door, but I still feel I have a lot to offer a team.
 I have a lot of catching experience and by no means do I feel I'm over the hill offensively."
 He appeared in 69 games for the Mariners, 34 as a catcher, 16 as a first baseman, and 14 as a designated hitter.
 Hit tallied 11 doubles and eight home runs in 192 at bats.